The Victor-Victrola Page

 Victrola XVI and XIV are restyled in the early fall.
 The XI and X are converted from table models to floor models.
 The X now has a "spider leg" design that is not popular with buyers.

 Victor sales nearly double from the previous year.
 Production now at 252,000.
-90% of production is the internal horn Victrola models.
+90% of production is now internal horn Victrola models.

 Steamship Titanic sinks (April 15)